Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 How do I determine whether I represent a volunteer, combination, or career fire department?

-These are defined as organizations that support or represent the interests of firefighters in front of legislative bodies at the local, state, and federal level.
-Such organizations include state or local firefighters and/or fire chiefs associations, volunteer firefighter relief organizations, and associations.
-FEMA shall make the final determination as to whether an applicant is an appropriate firefighter interest group.
+These are defined as organizations that support, or represent the interests of, firefighters in front of legislative bodies at the local, state, tribal, and federal level.
+Such organizations include, but are not limited to, state or local firefighter and/or fire chiefs’ associations, volunteer firefighter relief organizations, and associations.
+FEMA shall make the final determination as to whether an applicant is an appropriate volunteer firefighter interest group.

 The SAFER grants prohibit "for-profit" organizations from applying for grant funding.
-How do I determine if I am for-profit?
+How do I determine if my department is for-profit?

-If you are a municipally based organization, i.e., an organization providing services on behalf of a governmental entity, or if you are registered with the IRS as a 501(c)(3) corporation, you are NOT a for-profit organization and are eligible to receive SAFER funding.
-According to the IRS definition, a 501(c)(3) corporation is "A corporation, or any community chest, fund, or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, or educational purposes . . . no part of the net earnings of which inures to the benefit of any private shareholder or individual. . . ."
+If you are a municipally-based organization, (i.e., an organization providing services on behalf of a governmental entity), or if you are registered with the IRS as a 501(c)(3) corporation, you are NOT a for-profit organization and are eligible to receive SAFER funding.

 Completing the Application